harryxp/Agrippa/README.md

 Multiple *task*s may be backed by the same *plugin*, usually with different configurations.

+Current plugins and their features:

+- Calculator
+- Clock
+- MortgageCalc: compute your monthly payment and amortization.
+- OnlineSearch: web at your fingertips.
+- Snippets: search \& recall pieces of text.
+- [File System plugins]
+    - ExecutableSearch: search \& open executables on Unix-like systems
+    - LinuxFileSearch: search \& open files on Linux
+    - MacAppSearch: search \& open applications on Mac
+    - MacFileSearch: search \& open files on Mac

 # Installation

 1. Grab the latest [release](https://github.com/harryxp/Agrippa/releases) for